-- ensure that the development is of a scale which would be commensurate with its location and setting; landscape character and heritage assets.
-These accord with both the NPPF and HCS.
-A number of policies seek to protect amenity and the environment and may restrict some forms of development although these do not extend beyond those expressed in the NPPF or HCS.
-Specific protection is provided to retain the character of the rural area with references to scale, traffic generation and amenity in addition to landscape character, protection of biodiversity and heritage assets.
+- ensure that the development is of a scale which would be commensurate with its location and setting; references to scale, traffic generation and amenity in addition to landscape character and heritage assets.
 As previously indicated these accord with both the NPPF and HCS.
-These include Policies WEO7, WEO8, WEO9 and WEO 23.

-Policy WEO2 supports development that would enhance the viability of local services and facilities serving the community (NPPF para 83d).
-This would include such businesses as village shops and public houses.
+Policy WG22 supports development that would enhance the viability of local services and facilities serving the community (NPPF para 83d).